 The Klamaths wore sandals or moccasins

 on their feet.
-Here are some photos and links about Native American apparel
+Here are some photos and links about American Indian dress

 The Klamaths didn't wear long headdresses like the